-GEOS is a multiphysics simulation platform.
-Different combinations of physics solvers can be applied in different regions of the domain at different stages of the simulation.
+GEOSX is a multi-physics platform.
+Different combinations of physics solvers available in the code can be applied in different regions of the domain and be functional at different stages of the simulation.
 The Solvers tag in the XML file is used to list and parameterize these solvers.

 To specify a coupling between two different solvers, we define and characterize each single-physics solver separately.
 Then, we customize a coupling solver between these single-physics solvers as an additional solver.
-This approach allows for generality and flexibility in constructing multiphysics solvers.
-Each single-physics solver should be given a meaningful and distinct name, because GEOS recognizes these single-physics solvers by their given names to create the coupling.
+This approach allows for generality and flexibility in constructing multi-physics solvers.
+The order of specifying these solvers is not restricted in GEOSX.
+Note that end-users should give each single-physics solver a meaningful and distinct name, as GEOSX will recognize these single-physics solvers based on their customized names and create user-expected coupling.

-To setup a coupling between rock and fracture deformations, we define three different solvers:
+As demonstrated in this example, to setup a poromechanical coupling, we need to define three different solvers in the XML file: